memorius/policy-auction/README-datastructures.txt

   misc["voting-config"]:
   - current_votes_finalize_delay: seconds to keep items in policy_new_votes waiting for conflict resolution before background process "finalizes" them as above and archives to policy_vote_history.
 This has to be the same as Cassandra GC_GRACE_SECONDS, since that's the longest it can possibly take (in the event of server failure and recovery) for late writes to reappear (e.g. a failed write that actually made it to disk on a machine just before it dies, which later recovers).
 It's probably a few days.

+  misc["vote-history-dates"]:
+    - for driving iteration over all date records in the system.
+Updated when finalizing votes to vote history.

 log:
   We can use Cassandra for some of the logging from the webapps, system activity records, etc.

 Other stuff:
 ------------
+Merging policies:
+  We want to treat the finalized vote history as immutable rather than trying to rewrite it with new IDs, and we want to show the owning user what has happened to their policy.
+So to merge, we:
+    - Create a new policies record to represent the merged policies.
+    - Mark the old ones as "state=merged" and "merged_to=<newPolicyID>".
+    - Add merged_from_ columns in the new policy for each of the old ones.
+    - The new merge-result policy will start with its finalized vote count at zero:now.
+  Various vote-handling code needs to be merge-aware:
+  - Whenever we recalculate the vote count for a merge-target policy, we add to it the current policies.total_votes from all of its merged_from_ policies.
+  - Whenever we recalculate the vote count for a merge-victim policy, we then trigger a recalc for its merged_to policy.
+This takes care of late votes and updating of rankings.
+  - Policies marked as "merged" will not show vote counts or rankings on their edit page (and won't participate in ranking recalcs), but just a link to the merge result policy.

-Activities that do things with policies (e.g. show/edit user votes for policies) must check that the policyID hasn't been deleted / made inactive.
+Activities that do things with policies (e.g. show/edit user votes for policies) must check the state for the policyID.
 Checking in misc["active-policies"] should generally be enough.
 There's no locking so it's impossible to make setting the policy inactive behave as an instant cutoff; the best we could do is have a timestamp and retrospectively undo stuff.
 Probably not a big deal... and if we design for it, we can do things like cache the list of active policies for a few minutes in each webapp.

 Similar considerations with deleted users.